 Winebrenner was founded by the Churches of God, General Conference (CGGC), an evangelical denomination headquartered in Findlay, Ohio.
 The Seminary derives its name from the founder of the denomination, John Winebrenner, who established the group in 1825 in Harrisburg, Pennsylvania.

-Winebrenner continues to serve the CGGC as its sole seminary as well as students from 25 different denominational backgrounds.
-Winebrenner offers three masters programs and a Doctor of Ministry program.
+Winebrenner continues to serve the CGGC as its sole seminary as well as students from diverse denominational backgrounds.

 Dr. Brent C. Sleasman, 2015 – present